 SSD 5.5 is a great way to add more depth and realism to your electronic music.
 With its new subtractive synthesis engine, SSD 5.5 offers a wider range of sounds than ever before.
 Plus, the new intelligent Arpeggiator and NoteRepeat features make it easy to create complex musical passages with just a few button presses.

-I’ll admit, I wasn’t exactly sure what to expect when I first loaded up Slate Drums 5.5.
+I’ll admit that I wasn’t exactly sure what to expect when I loaded up Slate Drums 5.5.
 I’d heard good things about Steven Slate’s drum plugins, but I wasn’t sure if they would live up to the hype.
-I’m happy to report that, while it’s not perfect, Slate Drums 5.5 is a great plugin with a lot to offer.
+While it’s not perfect, I’m happy to report that Slate Drums 5.5 is a great plugin with a lot to offer.
 The sound is fantastic, and the interface is very user-friendly.

-My only complaint is that there are only five kits included, which feels a bit limited.
+My only complaint is that only five kits are included, which feels a bit limited.
 However, even with that small drawback, Slate Drums 5 is still a great plugin that I highly recommend.

 You can’t go wrong with Steven Slate Drums 5.5.
-It’s an amazing value at this price point, and it comes with a ton of features and customization options.
+It’s an amazing value at this price point and comes with many features and customization options.
 The acoustic and electronic drums sound great, and the MIDI mapping is a definite plus.
 If you’re looking for a drum plugin that offers great value for the money, this is the one you want.

 Steven Slate Drums 5.5 FREE

 SSD5.5 is the latest and greatest drum sampler from Steven Slate Drums.
-With its advanced audio engine, SSD5.5 is capable of producing incredibly realistic drum sounds.
+With its advanced audio engine, SSD5.5 can produce incredibly realistic drum sounds.
 And because it’s a Steven Slate Drums product, you know that it’s packed with features designed to make your life easier.